Label 5

 Label 5 is a brand of blended Scotch whisky produced by La Martiniquaise in Scotland.

-Label 5 is a combination of grain whiskie and malt whiskie that come mostly from the Glen Moray distillery.
+Label 5 is a combination of grain whisky and malt whisky that come mostly from the Glen Moray distillery.
 The biggest part of the output of Glen Moray is used on this brand.
-The biggest market of Label 5 is France but is been expanded to Western Europe, Australia, Colombia, Mexico and South Africa.
+The biggest market of Label 5 is France but is being expanded to Western Europe, Australia, Colombia, Mexico and South Africa.
 Label 5 is the 9th best selling Scotch brand worldwide.